 Inkscape is often called the GIMP of vector apps.
-It’s an open-source program with plenty of features that make you wonder why people aren’t selling it.
-And yet, it’s completely free.
-The app was released in 2003, and since then has become one of the most popular vector graphics software programs in the world.
-It’s available in 90 languages and across many platforms, including OS X and Linux.
+It’s an open-source program with a wide range of features that make you wonder why people aren’t selling it.
+And yet, it’s completely free for a professional tool.

-The node workflow in Inkscape is similar to that of Adobe Illustrator and allows adding new nodes, as well as moving and editing them.
+The node workflow in Inkscape is similar to that of Adobe Illustrator and allows adding new nodes, making Inscape a good alternative.

-Inkscape supports all popular formats, including SVG, EPS, JPG, PNG, PostScript and others.
+Inkscape supports all popular file formats, including SVG, EPS, JPG, PNG, PostScript, and others.

-Tutorials: Inkscape’s website offers a wide variety of tutorials from beginner to advanced here.
-We also recommend Logos by Nick’s Youtube channel – it offers many excellent tips and workflows from a practicing designer.
+Tutorials: Inkscape’s website offers a wide variety of tutorials from beginner to advanced.
+We also recommend Logos by Nick’s YouTube channel.
+Nick gives excellent tips and workflows as a practicing graphic designer.